 Resident Assistants are current students who are selected to be mentors and resources in the halls.
 They serve as "the first line of defense" in some ways.
 They will be the first to respond to concerns in the hall, serve as mentors to the residents, plan events and programs, and help students adjust to college life and classes.

 Jamie Kuznia graduated from the University of Mary in May 2015 with a B.S. in Social Work.
 She enjoys her role as a Resident Director, especially making connections with the students on campus, working with programming, and guiding them through whatever needs they may have.
-Jamie is originally from Grand Forks, ND and enjoys traveling, being outside, exercise, and relaxing with her husband, Zach, and son, James.
+Jamie is originally from Grand Forks, ND and enjoys traveling, being outside, exercise, and relaxing with her husband, Zach, and children, James and Alphonse.